Main Content

 Bus hierarchy with NestedBus in edit mode

-To add an element to the nested bus, select NestedBus.
-Then, click the Add element button arrow, and select Add element without block.
+4. To add elements to the nested bus, select NestedBus.
+Then, click the down arrow button Add element, and select Add element without block twice.

-NestedBus selected and pointer paused on Add element without block button
+NestedBus selected and pointer paused on Add element without block option

-To rename the bus elements from signal and signal2 to Chirp and Sine, respectively, double-click each new element name and enter the new name.
+5. To rename the bus elements from signal and signal2 to Chirp and Sine, respectively, double-click each element name and enter the new name.

 Bus hierarchy with Chirp and Sine under NestedBus